What to do with this activity?

 Being part of a team means sharing the responsibility for getting things done.
 Include your child from an early age in the everyday activities that happen around your home - like family meals, cleaning, tidying.
 Let them help you with the daily chores.
-At first they won't be very good at what they do, but they will love to try.
 As they grow older, give them a little more responsibility and let them know that it's good to help even when they don't feel like it.
 At this age they might be able to help set the table, put away toys, sweep up with a pan and brush, help look after a pet.
-The important thing is to learn that they are helping the whole team by doing their share.

 There are lots of benefits for children who help with chores - increased confidence and independence, development of gross and motor skills, family bonding, learning to work with others.
-If you would like to read more about the benefits of doing chores here's an article from the Australian parenting website Belly Belly.
+Read more about the benefits in this article from the Australian parenting website Belly Belly.

 Maths is more than working with numbers.
 It also consists of shape and space, patterns, measuring – things you do and come across in everyday life.
 When children begin to learn formal maths at school, they are building on a foundation of early numeracy learning from home.
 Even though they may not even be aware of it, parents and children engage in numeracy activity as part of their everyday lives.

 How can I do more?